Buying property in Pretoria?

 How much are property prices expected to increase in Pretoria in 2026?

-As of early 2026, Pretoria property prices are expected to increase by approximately 4-5% over the course of the year, based on current trends and economic conditions.
+As of early 2026, property prices in Pretoria are expected to increase by around 4.5% over the course of the year, which represents a modest step up from the 3.4% recorded in the latest official print for the City of Tshwane.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Pretoria.